-I am an experienced traveler.
+Even though I am an experienced traveler, I am not normally a guided tour type of guy.
 I have been traveling the world, solo or with a few friends, for over 35 years.
 Even before I retired five years ago to travel full time, I never thought twice about looking at a map, hopping on an airplane, and diving headfirst into the experience.
+That is why when I first discovered On the Go Tours, I was hesitant to join in.

 If you have been following me for a while, you know that I believe seeing the world is important and ultimately an easy thing to do.
 Travel options are virtually limitless; the important thing is getting “out there,” living your dreams and seeing the world first hand.
 Even though my travel style is pretty random — one day I may be staying in a five-star hotel, the next I may be sleeping on a straw mat under mosquito nets – one thing that I had never tried before was a group tour.